tnarihi/rsyncfolder/README.md

 ## How to use

 1. Copy `.sync_*` files into the root of your local folder in which contents are going to synchronized with remote folder.
+You can do this by one liner `git clone git@github.com:tnarihi/rsyncfolder.git tmp.rsyncfolder && mv tmp.rsyncfolder/.sync_* . && rm -rf tmp.rsyncfolder` from your local folder.
   I recommend you add executable permission to `.sync_{up,down}`, otherwise you will call these by use bash command followed by them.

 2. Edit `.sync_settings` and set your remote host and specify a folder